elisacaffrey/MiFoDB/docs/source/overview.rst

 .. figure:: figures/MiFoDB_workflow.png
   :width: 800px
   :align: center
-*The above figure shows a visual representation of the MiFoDB workflow, including pre-processing, assembly, binning, and alignment-based profiling.*
+*A visual representation of the MiFoDB workflow, including pre-processing and alignment-based profiling.
+For additional uses and examples, see ```advanced use <https://mifodb.readthedocs.io/en/latest/advanced_use.html>`_``*

 FAQ
 ------------------------------------